Frequently asked questions

 Always contact the Travel Clinic for sound travel advice.

-It is preferable to make an appointment online or by phone with one of our Travel Clinics.
+It is preferable to make an appointment online.
 This enables us to prepare for your visit and avoids unnecessary waiting.
 You can also drop by at the last minute, but keep in mind that you may have to wait then.

 Yes, you can.
 Our Travel Clinics have extended opening hours: At Schiphol-East, Amsterdam Centre, and in The Hague we are open outside office hours on Saturdays, and on Wednesday and Thursday night until 8:30PM.
 Schiphol Centre (in Departures) is, outside office hours, also open on Sundays.
 Click here for an up-to-date overview of the opening hours of each clinic.